Police release video of person of interest after sexual assault on trail

 The assault happened on Saturday, July 20, around 11:45 a.m. along the Wabash Heritage trail near the wastewater treatment plant in West Lafayette.

-According to police, the unknown male was reported wearing gray shorts with white boxer briefs, white socks, black tennis shoes, no shirt, and possibly a black bandana.
+According to police, the unknown male was reported wearing gray pants with white boxer briefs, white socks, black tennis shoes, no shirt, and possibly a black bandana.

 If you have any information, please contact the West Lafayette Police Department at 765 775-5200 or the WeTip hotline at 1-800-78-CRIME.